 The Company prepares its financial statements in accordance with the requirements ofthe Companies Act 2013(hereinafter referred as "the Act" or "Act") andthe Generally Accepted Accounting Principles (GAPP) as applicable in India.
-The financialstatements have been prepared on historical cost basis.
-The estimates and judgments relating to thefinancial statements are made on a prudent basis so as to reflect in a true and fairmanner the form and substance of transactions and reasonably present theCompany's state of affairs profits and cash flows for the financial year ended 31st March2016
+The financialstatements have been prepared on historical cost basis in conformity with the IndianAccounting Standards ("Ind AS").
+The estimates and judgments relating to thefinancial statements are made on a prudent basis so as to reflect in a true and fairmanner the form and substance of transactions and reasonably present the Company's stateof affairs profits and cash flows for the financial year ended 31st March 2020.

-7 Corporate Social Responsibility
+8 Corporate Social Responsibilities

-Kolba Farm Fab Private Limited has become the subsidiary of the Company.
+Kolba Farm Fab Private Limited is the subsidiary of the Company.
 The sales of thesubsidiary Company were Rs.
 417.88 Lakhs during the financial year ended 31st March 2020compared to Rs.
 357.11 Lakhs in the previous year.
 The net profit after tax was Rs.
 39.04Lakhs during the year under report compared to Rs.
 14.93 Lakhs in the previous year.
 Thesalient features of the financial statement of the subsidiary are given in form AOC 1.

 10 Consolidated Financial Statement

-Pursuant to section 129(3) of the Act and the relevant rules made there under astatement containing salient features of the financial statement of the subsidiary companyis given in form AOC 1 and forms an integral part of this report.
+Pursuant to section 129(3) of the Act and the relevant rules made thereunder astatement containing salient features of the financial statement of the subsidiary companyis given in form AOC 1 and forms an integral part of this report.

-In terms of Regulation 15(2) of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 provisions of corporate governance contained in Regulations 17 to 2646(2)(b)(i) and paras C D and E of Schedule V to the above SEBI regulations are notapplicable to the Company.
+In terms of Regulation 15(2) of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 provisions of corporate governance contained in Regulations 17 to 2646(2)(b)(i) and paras C D and E of Schedule V to the above SEBI regulations were notapplicable to the Company.

 12 Listing of shares in BSE

-During the financial year under report the equity shares continued to be listed atBSE.Which has nationwide trading terminals.
+During the financial year under report the equity shares continued to be listed atBSE Which has nationwide trading terminals.

 13 Extract of Annual Return

 14 Key Managerial Personnel